Your Ultimate Guide to 10 Powerful DNS Monitoring Tools

 DNS Check

-DNS Check is another simple tool.
+DNS Check is a simple tool.
 It monitors any differences or search errors for name servers and DNS records.
 However, it is by no means a comprehensive tool.
 If one values alerting and event response utilities, DNS Check must be combined with other products.
 However, it is a tool that should be considered for monitoring DNS.

 DNS Check can automatically set up scans to identify incorrect IP addresses, missing DNS records, duplicate DNS records, remote IP addresses, unresponsive name servers, out-of-sync name servers, and more.

 One advantage of DNS Check is that you can choose whether to import the entire zone or individual records to be monitored.
-It is also a great tool for collaboration, since links can be shared that show which records have been properly published and which have not.
+It is also a great tool for collaboration since links can be shared that show which records have been properly published and which have not.

 Site24x7 offers a multi-tool for DNS monitoring that alerts operators as soon as an error or misconfiguration occurs.
-It can check websites from over 90 locations around the globe.
+It can check websites from over 120 locations around the globe.
 The tool not only checks whether a website is visible, but also investigates the reason for the outage, if there is one.

 Site24x7 performs continuous DNS checks and issues an alert whenever a DNS error occurs that prevents the end user from reaching a website.
 The alert system ensures that there is no need to constantly look at a dashboard to find problems.
 Instead, technicians can perform other tasks and take care of the DNS only after the problems have occurred.